Franchthi Cave: Excavation history

 T. W. Jacobsen, a professor of classical archaeology and classical studies at Indiana University, began excavations at Franchthi Cave in 1967.
 The dig was only intended to temporarily occupy Jacobsen and his fellow researcher, M.H.
 Jameson, for one short season, while they waited for land use issues to be resolved at a nearby site.
 But it soon became clear that Franchthi Cave was more important than they had anticipated.
 The excavation, overseen by Jacobsen, would continue for nearly a decade, ending in 1976.
 Since then numerous scholars have examined the extensive finds.

+A study on the dietary practices of Lower Mesolithic and Middle Neolithic humans from the cave revealed that they primarily relied on terrestrial food sources with minimal consumption of marine resources.
+Researchers analyzed isotopic data from human and animal remains, confirming that these prehistoric populations had diets dominated by terrestrial animal protein, including meat and milk from sheep, and showed little to no reliance on marine food despite the site's coastal location.
+The study used advanced isotope analysis of amino acids to differentiate between dietary sources, revealing that individuals from both periods showed high terrestrial protein intake, and the consumption of aquatic resources was minimal or seasonal.
+The findings also suggest that the landscape around the cave during the Neolithic was significantly different from today, as rising sea levels had pushed the shoreline several kilometers away, affecting the availability of marine resources.
+The research emphasizes that the proximity of marine food sources did not result in a diet dominated by seafood due to these environmental changes.

 Paleolithic

 During much of its history Franchthi was significantly further from the coastline than it is today, due to lower sea levels that have since risen around 120 m.
 Thus, its inhabitants looked out on a coastal plain that was slowly submerged over the course of their occupation.

 During the Upper Paleolithic Franchthi Cave was seasonally occupied by a small group (or groups), probably in the range of 25–30 people, who mainly hunted wild ass and red deer, carrying a stone tool kit of flint bladelets and scrapers.
 Its use as a campsite increased considerably after the Last Glacial Maximum (LGM), with occasional hiatus in the sequence of occupation.
 Obsidian from the island of Melos appears at Franchthi as early as 13,000 BC, offering the earliest evidence of seafaring and navigational skills by anatomically modern humans in Greece.
-(There is evidence that suggests ancient mariners - such as Homo Erectus or Homo Heidelbergensis – may have reached Crete at least 130,000 years ago.)
+(There is evidence that suggests ancient mariners - such as Homo erectus or Homo heidelbergensis – may have reached Crete at least 130,000 years ago.)